-Therefore, people with cancer should not jump into this diet with a belief that it is some kind of magical cure.
+Therefore, people with cancer should not jump into this diet with the belief that it is some kind of magical cure.
 Never skip a proper treatment from experts in severe cases

 It might do more harm than good.
 For example, the excessive reliance of this diet on vegetables may create some nutritional deficiencies.

-Moreover, some of the diets plans in this diet restrict the use of meat, fruits, and nuts.
+Moreover, some of the diet plans in this diet restrict the use of meat, fruits, and nuts.
 This effectively takes away important nutrients like proteins, minerals, and vitamins from the body.

 But this diet may still be effective in managing diabetes.
 Because the consumption of sugary products is limited in this diet.
 Therefore, it may help in maintaining a healthy blood sugar level.

-Furthermore, the increased intake of fiber foods can improve heart health and reduce the risk of heart diseases.
+Furthermore, the increased intake of fiber foods can improve heart health and reduce the risk of heart disease.